dsohk/rancher-devsecops-workshop/docs/part-1.md

 Your Rancher URL: https://3.25.57.210

 ```
 Open the Rancher URL in a browser window.
-This may take few mins
+This may take few mins to get Rancher Instance up and running.

 Toggle back to the terminal and execute the below command to see the list of files (text and scripts).